-by this project, involving at least one ist on the following pages. ☐ Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐ Biological Resources ☐ Cultural Resources □ Energy ☐ Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance DETERMINATION: (To be complete On the basis of this initial evaluation I find that the proposed NEGATIVE DECLARATION project COULD NOT have a significa N will be prepared. int effect on the environment, and a not be a significant effect roposed project could have a significan in this case because revisions in the pure A MITIGATED NEGATIVE DECLARATION roject have been made by or agreed to I find that the propose ENVIRONMENTAL IMPAC ed project MAY have a significant of REPORT is required. effect on the environment, and an unless mitigated" impact an earlier document purs measures based on the ea I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. potentially significant ef DECLARATION pursuant that earlier EIR or NEGA I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Signature on File Prepared by Marcus Ruddicks, Assis April 23, 2025 tant Planner Date sparsa by marsas raddions, Assis Carrie Duto
+d by this project, involving at least one list on the following pages. ☐ Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐ Biological Resources ☐ Cultural Resources □ Energy ☐ Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance NEGATIVE DECLARATIO I find that although the p not be a significant effect by the project proponent I find that the proposed ENVIRONMENTAL IMPAC I find that the proposed unless mitigated" impact an earlier document purs measures based on the e REPORT is required, but I find that although the proposed potentially significant er DECLARATION pursuant that earlier EIR or NEG on: I project COULD NOT have a significal N will be prepared.
+I proposed project could have a significant in this case because revisions in the part of the project MAY have a significant of the project MAY have a significant of the environment, but at least one efficient to applicable legal standards, an arlier analysis as described on attached it must analyze only the effects that remarks to applicable the project could have a significant of the environment, but at least one efficient of the environment, but at least one efficient to applicable legal standards, and fiects (a) have been analyzed adequate to applicable standards, and (b) have effect on the environment, and an cant impact" or "potentially significant fect 1) has been adequately analyzed in d 2) has been addressed by mitigation sheets.
+An ENVIRONMENTAL IMPACT nain to be addressed.
+It effect on the environment, because all ately in an earlier EIR or NEGATIVE been avoided or mitigated pursuant to sions or mitigation measures that are Signature on File 5 (Amended June 4, 2025)